Glory's love of personality posters began in the 70s. This page represents a bit of historical record and walk down memory lane.

-Farrah Fawcett became a cultural icon during her reign as a 70's poster queen beginning with her famous 1976 red bikini pose published by Pro Arts.
+Farrah Fawcett became a cultural icon during her reign as a 70's poster queen beginning with her famous 1976 red bathing suit pose published by Pro Arts.

-In fact, that bikini has been given to the Smithsonian's National Museum of American History and has been made a permanent display at the Smithsonian's popular culture department.
-I bet Farrah never thought for one moment, that the bikini she purchased at a Saks Fifth Avenue would eventually become so popular and noteworthy.
+In fact, that suit has been given to the Smithsonian's National Museum of American History and has been made a permanent display at the Smithsonian's popular culture department.
+I bet Farrah never thought for one moment, that the suit she purchased at a Saks Fifth Avenue would eventually become so popular and noteworthy.

 Bruce McBroom, a photographer friend of Farrah's is responsible for snapping this iconic photo.
 Taken in the back yard of the house she shared with her husband at the time, Lee Majors, she wore very little makeup and didn't do much with her hair, just allowing it to flow and fall naturally.